 Roth retirement accounts do not give you any tax breaks when you make contributions.
-However, the money you withdraw during retirement, including any gains from your investments, is not taxed because it was already taxed when you contributed to the account.
+However, the money you withdraw during retirement, including any gains from your investments, is not taxed.

-In both cases, any earnings, capital gains, or dividends are not taxed as long as they remain in the account.
+With both types of accounts, any earnings, capital gains, or dividends are not taxed as long as they remain in the account.
 For traditional retirement accounts, you defer paying taxes until you withdraw the money from the account during retirement.
 For Roth retirement accounts, taxes are never paid on these amounts.

 Money withdrawn from a retirement account before the set age for that account, normally age 59 1/2, typically requires paying a 10% early withdrawal penalty for federal taxes and can be subject to state tax penalties as well.
-You generally have to pay ordinary income tax on any money withdrawn early, although certain exceptions exist.
-For instance, you can withdraw contributions from a Roth IRA at any time without paying taxes or an early withdrawal penalty.
+Additionally, you generally have to pay ordinary income tax on any money withdrawn early, although certain exceptions exist.
+For instance, you can typically withdraw contributions you made to a Roth IRA at any time without paying taxes or an early withdrawal penalty.

 Your heirs may inherit your retirement account when you pass away.
 Taxation on inherited retirement accounts depends on several factors including whether you inherited the retirement account from a spouse or someone else as well as the type of account.